SO I’M BECOMING A COMPETITIVE ATHLETE

 Sport is about competing and performing to the best of your ability—the pursuit of human and sporting excellence.
 Taking prohibited substances or using prohibited methods is cheating, and can be very damaging to an athlete’s health.
 Doping undermines the fundamental spirit of sport and severely damages the integrity, image, and value of sport.

 Organizations involved in sport have banded together to ensure that sport remains fair and safe for athletes at all levels of competition.
-These organizations include the FCA, FITA, the Canadian Centre for Ethics in Sport (CCES) and the World Anti-doping Association (WADA).
+These organizations include Archery Canada (AC), World Archery (WA) the Canadian Centre for Ethics in Sport (CCES) and the World Anti-doping Association (WADA).
 WADA is the governing body and has developed the World Anti-doping program that all other organizations involved in the fight for clean sport have agreed to follow.
-FITA and the FCA have developed rules and policies that ensure the WADA program is an integral part of our associations and the CCES is the Canadian organization that monitors, educates and enforces the rules within Canada.
+WA and AC have developed rules and policies that ensure the WADA program is an integral part of our associations and the CCES is the Canadian organization that monitors, educates and enforces the rules within Canada.

 The goal of the International Anti-doping program is to provide athletes in all sports, and at all levels of competition a fair playing field on which to compete and strives to make sure all athletes are safe when competing.